If you love festivals then you'll love this super fun and colourful diy festival wedding in Sheffield!

 Day 2 | Fun outdoor ceremony, tug of war, bar take over, photobooth antics, cheese, pizza, more cheese, dancing like it's hot

-Ahhh this brought us the hottest day of the year, and the epicness that was Quiffest.
+Ahhh this brought us the hottest day of the year, and the epicness that was Quiffest in a field in Sheffield.
 I don’t even know where to start.
 Who am I kidding, yes I do!!!

 They had a totally unique humanist style ceremony outside the barn in a field overlooking the beautiful view of the Peak District.
 The ceremony area was decked out in benches, hay bails and wooden chairs with bunches of rosemary and lavender for decoration (smelt pretty good too).
 Helen wore a funky two piece rose dress made by her Aunt and some epic glitter trainers.
 The ceremony was officianted by Helen’s sister in law, and Helen entered to The Circle of Life and everyone had a sing-a-long with pints in hand to Bill Withers "Lovely Day" and the Lighthouse Family "High".
 I did my fair share of singing and dancing too, and to this day I listen to "High" on the way to every wedding I shoot!
 Friends Charlie and Sophie did a reading and Tom's sister Stephanie read a poem, adapted for the couple "he never leaves the seat up".